 Q: Can I trust my integration values?

 A: No, but steps may be taken to minimize the experimental uncertainty.
 For quantitative measurements, it is critical that the nuclei have sufficient time to relax following each pulse.
 This time is 5 times the T1 of the nuclei of interest.
 A T1 experiment can be performed to determine the proper relaxation time.
 If you decide not to determine the proper T1 time, try setting d1=30 and then reacquire your spectrum.
 Note that this will increase your acquisition time by about 15 times.
 Other factors to consider: 1) There should be no peaks within ~10% of the base wings.
 Regions of spectral c ongestion increase experimental uncertainty.
 2) The S/N should be at least 250:1 for the smallest peak to be integrated.
 3) The baseline should be flat.
-(See next question)
+(See first question in the Displaying section)

 A: Integrate all of the peaks (this includes solvent peaks) and then type bc for baseline correction.